-All R&D claims submitted from 8 August 2023 are required to have an "Additional information form" submitted in advance.
+All R&D claims are now required to have an "Additional information form" submitted in advance.
 The completion of this form requires detailed, granular information in respect of the company's qualifying R&D spend on a project by project basis, and a detailed narrative explaining how each of the company's main projects meet the criteria to qualify for the relief.